nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

     recommended for evaluation of the Coulomb potential
 - "xc basis" - exchange-correlation (XC) fitting basis set; optional, and not recommended

+## ADFT

+Use of the auxiliary density functional theory method (ADFT) method  can be triggered by means of the `adft` keyword.
+This can result in a large speed-up when using GGA functionals (e.g. PBE96).
+The ADFT method requires a charge density fitting basis set (see [DFT basis set section](#specification-of-basis-sets-for-the-dft-module)).
+If not `cd basis` set is provided, the `weigend coulomb fitting` basis set will be loaded.

 ## VECTORS and MAX_OVL: KS-MO Vectors